 Yes - the ACT is one of three scores that are considered for program admission.
 Without an ACT score your application will not be considered.
 However, the good news is that if you already have a degree (or even if you've already taken all your general education/prerequisites) you should be "over" prepared for the ACT.
-Generally, ACT scores improve when the test is taken after college level work.
+Generally, ACT scores improve when the test is taken after college level work, especially English, math and science courses.